mstksg/inCode/copy/entries/faking-adts-and-gadts.md

 language-dependent (For example, you can get something cute with C++ templates if you restrict template generation to only `<a,a>`).

-Let's write everything in purescript then
+Let's write everything in purescript then:

 ```purescript
 import Text.Printf